pauleveritt/psc/docs/building/first_pyscript.md

 We will _not_ though go further into how this example gets listed.
 We also won't do any automation across examples: each example gets its own tests.

-Big ideas: tests run offline, as the CSS/JS and even Pyodide WASM/JS are locally "served".
+Big ideas: tests run offline and faster, no quirks for threaded server, much simpler "wait" for DOM.

 ## Re-Organize Tests